lavenia13/placementportal/README.md

-project done using MVC Architecture , Servlets and JSP
+Project done using MVC Architecture , Servlets and JSP